New examples of W$^*$ and C$^*$-superrigid groups: Height of elements in group von Neumann algebras and techniques for discretization of countable groups

 Notice that by part 1) in Proposition \ref{thinexamples} the triple $(\La_1,\La_2,\Upsilon )\in {\rm Sub}(\La)^3$ is fixable.
 Also for every $g\times 1 \in G_1$ we have that $u_{g\times 1} u_{g^{-1}\times g^{-1}} u_{1\times g}=1$ where $u_{g\times 1} \in \cL(G_1)$, $u_{g^{-1}\times g^{-1}}\in \cL (H)$ and $u_{1\times g}\in \cL(G_2)$.
 Thus using relations \eqref{equalityalg} and Theorem \ref{thingroupheight} we have that $h_{\La_1}(G_1)>0$.
 Therefore by \cite[Theorem 3.1]{IPV10} there exists a unitary $u_1\in \cL(\La_1)$ such that $\mathbb T u_1 G_1 u_1^*= \mathbb T \La_1$.
 By a similar argument there is a unitary $u_2\in \cL(\La_2)$ such that $\mathbb T u_2 G_2 u_2^*= \mathbb T \La_2$.
 Altogether, these relations imply that $\mathbb T (u_1\otimes u_2 ) u (\G\times\G) u^*(u_1^*\otimes u_2^*) = \mathbb T (u_1\otimes u_2 ) (G_1\times G_2 )(u^*_1\otimes u^*_2 )= \mathbb T \La$ and letting $w= (u_1\otimes u_2)u$ we get the desired conclusion. $\blacksquare$

-We end this section with two technical results regarding discretization of underlying groups in the von Neumann algebra regime that will be used in an essential way in the main results of the next sections.
+We end this section with two technical results regarding discretization of underlying groups in the von Neumann algebra regime.
+These will be used in an essential way to derive the main results of the next sections.

 The first result asserts that the discretization of two subgroups with infinite and ``sufficiently malnormal'' intersection can be bumped up to the group they generate. \begin{theorem} Let $\G_1,\G_2\leqslant \G$ be groups.
 Assume that the subgroup $\Sigma=\G_1\cap \G_2\leqslant \G$ is icc and satisfies ${\rm QN}_\G^{(1)}(\Sigma)=\Sigma$.
 Let $\La$ be an arbitrary group such that $\cN=\cL (\G)=\cL(\La)$.
 Assume there exist $w_1,w_2\in \mathcal U(\cN)$ and subgroups $\La_1,\La_2\leqslant \La$ such that $\mathbb T w_1 \G_1 w_1^*= \mathbb T \La_1$ and $\mathbb T w_2 \G_2 w_2^*= \mathbb T \La_2$.